Insurance Companies

 Classification by Domicile: Domestic, Foreign, and Alien Insurers

 Most insurance companies are formed or created under the laws of 1 state, but they may do business in other states.
 Likewise, insurance companies based in other countries may also do business within the United States.
-Because state law largely governs the operations of insurance companies and what they may offer in particular geographical areas, there are specific terms to distinguish the different types according to where they do business in relation to where they were formed.
+Because state law largely governs the operations of insurance companies and what they may offer in particular geographical areas, specific terms distinguish the different types of insurer according to where they do business relative to where they were formed.

 A domestic insurer sells insurance in the same state that it was chartered or incorporated, which is its domicile.
 A foreign insurer is operating in a state outside its domicile.
 An alien insurer sells insurance within the state, but is domiciled in another country.
 Foreign and alien insurers are usually licensed within the state in which they sell the insurance, even if they are not domiciled there; otherwise, their insurance can only be sold as a surplus line through the services of a surplus lines broker.